xoxzo/blog.xoxzo.com/content/Announcements/2020-10-06-top-up-reminder-en.md

 every users wish by enabling each user to set their own amount to trigger the notification.
 The notification can be disabled for the unwanted users.

+This feature can be used for free of charge.

 Please refer the details in [Help Center](https://help.xoxzo.com/ja/xoxzo-cloud-telephony/articles/top-up-reminder/) before you use this feature.

 ## Any more wishes?